Run BlazeMeter tests from GitHub Actions

-To integrate performance testing into your development workflow, you can use GitHub Actions to create and run BlazeMeter load tests.
+You can use GitHub Actions to integrate BlazeMeter Performance and API Monitoring tests into your development workflow.
 GitHub Actions is an automation platform for continuous integration and continuous delivery (CI/CD) that lets you define workflows that trigger actions in response to events, such as code pushes, pull requests, or issue creation.

-Github Actions rely on an action.yml file.
-For the full list of BlazeMeter-related functions performed by the Docker image, see Github Actions and BlazeMeter-related Functions.
+Github Actions rely on a YAML file.
+For the full list of BlazeMeter-related functions and variables, see:

 Configure GitHub Actions